Terlam/gatsby-startbootstrap/content/Top.en.md

 ---
-header: "It's Nice To Meet You"
+header: "How Can We Help?"
-subheader: "Welcome To Our Studio!"
+subheader: "Welcome!"
 imageFileName: "header-bg.jpg"
 jumpToAnchor: "Services"
-jumpToAnchorText: "Tell Me More"
+jumpToAnchorText: "Our Services"
 ---